 Not all rooftops are simple.
 There may be some rooftop challenges such as parapets, pipes, or other fall hazard obstacles.
 Frequently, rooftop equipment needs regular maintenance necessitating workers on the rooftop.
 Fall protection for rooftops is necessary to prevent injuries and fatalities.
-First of all, before considering some fall protection for rooftop challenges, it is prudent to revisit some fall protection requirements.
+First of all, before considering some fall protection for rooftop challenges, it is prudent to conduct an assessment on requirements.

 Fall Protection Requirements